psifrous/Kryptonic/README.md

 ***Current Opportunity 🚀***<br>
 There are numerous ways to invest in a stock market...
 But!
 Don't you think it's differs from region to region and the market is quite saturated and common?<br>
 So we came up with **Kryptonic** a unique webApp that lets you compare different cryptocurrencies and suggests a personalised cryptocurrency for a given amount of time, based upon a Machine learning model... and all of it happens real-time!</n><br>

+## Local Deployment
+The project can be locally deployed using `nodemon index.js` in node-server folder after installing the required dependencies.

 ## Contributors ✨